microsoft/fluentui/rfcs/react-components/extension-packages.md

 #### ADO mirroring

-Partner teams can continue to host their code in respective ADO reponsitories and we host a mirror for their code in GitHub so that it is visible in open source for issue reporting and third party extensionutions.
+Partner teams can continue to host their code in respective ADO repositories and we host a mirror for their code in GitHub so that it is visible in open source for issue reporting and third party extensionutions.

 ##### Pros